 At the end of the presentation, the handler took out numerous birds and let people get close enough to take pictures and ask questions.
 I got a little too close in retrospect and definitely could have lost an eye or two, but thankfully the raptors were banded to the handlers.
 It was really neat to see the birds up close and I made sure to get lots of pictures!
 Great presentation!

 The last event for the night was dinner and a presentation by James Currie, the keynote speaker, titled “Not Your Grandma’s Audubon.”
-The presentation was held at the Spring House Inn in Porter, which is nestled right outside the Indiana Dunes National Lakeshore.
+The presentation was held at the Spring House Inn in Porter, which is nestled right outside the Indiana Dunes National Park.
 There was a silent auction and various vendors in attendance for my fellow birders to buy items from throughout the night.
 Once I found a seat, dinner was served.